wso2/docs-ei/en/micro-integrator/docs/develop/customizations/creating-custom-mediators.md

     2. Deselect **.\resources**, and click **OK**.

 !!!
 Note
-    If the dependencies are not resolved properly, try out the following steps to manually resolve it.
+    If the dependencies are not resolved properly, try out the following steps to manually resolve those.
 This is fixed in the latest version of the Integration Studio.

-    1. Right click on the Class Mediator Project.
+    1. Right click on the **Class Mediator Project**.
-    2. Select Configure.
+    2. Select **Configure**.
-    3. Click on Convert to Maven Project.
+    3. Click **Convert to Maven Project**.